The ultimate Hazelnut Cake! All-natural hazelnut flavor in the cake layers and frosting. A simple and delicious combination.

 I used store-bought hazelnut flour for the cake layers.
 It’s like almond flour, but hazelnut.
 It’s not super cost-effective, I’m not going to lie.

-Be sure not to over-process them as it will eventually turn into hazelnut butter (like peanut butter).
+Be sure not to over-process the nuts as it will eventually turn into hazelnut butter (like peanut butter).

 To make this cake I simply replaced some of the regular all-purpose flour in my standard Vanilla Cake recipe with hazelnut flour.